TheAlphamerc/app_feedback/README.md

 ### Display instant `feedbackForm`

-If there is a need to display `feedbackForm` instantly on any time then invoke `feedbackForm.display` method with new `config` values.
+If there is a need to display `feedbackForm` instantly on any time then invoke `feedbackForm.display` method.
 By calling this method won't reset the duration cycle provided in above step 3.
 To invoke below method there is no need to initialize the `feedbackForm`.